Permix

 Getting Rules

-You can get the current rules from an existing Permix instance using the getRules function:
+You can get the current rules from an existing Permix instance using the getRules method:

 // Get current rules

-The getRules function returns the exact rules object that was set using setup, including any permission functions.
+The getRules method returns the exact rules object that was set using setup, including any permission functions.